 You just wrote a great blog post.
 Perhaps your best ever.
 You posted it to your website and added the perfect photos and infographics.
 Now what?
-How do you build out a plan to share it via social media?
+It’s time to learn how to promote your blog by building out a plan to share it on social media.

 Promoting your content takes just as much time (if not more) than writing the actual content does.
 Fortunately, social media gives you an easy and creative outlet, and we’re here to help you with the strategy.

 The quickest and easiest way to promote your blog is by including the link in all of your social media profiles.
 You can either include the general URL, or update it each time you publish a new post.